Iraneus/betamedneed/be-fast.md

 Few hours later, the patient should be up in the recovery room, fully alert and without any neurological deficits and could speak and other signs like facial drooping now resolved.

-Currently, we are working with partners at Medneed to make some of these processes and procedures readily accessible to more people that may need medical attention at any time.
+Currently, we are working with partners at Medneed to make some of these processes and procedures readily accessible to more people who may need medical attention at any time.

 Please kindly consider joining us if you could possibly help in any way and free to also refer other people.